 Flexitime is a policy where there are no set start and end times in the working day.
 As long as the employee achieves their targets and fulfils the expectations of their role, they’re free to manage their day as it suits them.
 To keep company culture strong and to make sure everyone is contactable at some point, many offices supplement flexitime with core hours.
 These core hours represent a time window during which everyone is present for a reasonable amount of time.
 For example, if an office offers flexitime with core working hours of 11am until 2pm, it would not be suitable for someone to start at 7am and finish at 1pm.
 Instead, they could work 9am until 3pm.

-As technology becomes more advanced, it’s easier to communicate with coworkers without stepping foot in your workplace.
-A 2014 study by Stanford researchers on a telecommunications company found that employees at home were on average 13-percent more productive, making more phone calls and spending more time on the phone.
+It’s becoming easier to communicate with coworkers and employees without even stepping foot in the workplace because of new technologies.
+A 2014 study by Stanford researchers found that call centre employees working remotely were on average 13% more productive than those working in the office, making more calls and spending more time on the phone.